Wet Dream (album): Background

-Wet Dream was self-produced, and Wright wrote all the songs himself, except for either "Pink's Song" or "Against the Odds", one of which was co-written with his then-wife, Juliette, who, as Juliette Gale, had provided vocals to a pre-Pink Floyd song "Walk with Me Sydney".
-It appears that the original album credited Juliette Wright for lyrics on "Against the Odds" but the 2023 reissue credited Juliette Wright for lyrics on "Pink's Song".
+Wet Dream was composed and produced by Wright, and recorded at Super Bear Studios, Berre-les-Alpes, Alpes-Maritimes, in early 1978, the same studio where Pink Floyd bandmate David Gilmour would record his solo album David Gilmour just weeks later.

-Wet Dream was recorded at Super Bear Studios, Berre-les-Alpes, Alpes-Maritimes, in early 1978, the same studio where bandmate David Gilmour would record his solo album David Gilmour just weeks after the recording of Wet Dream.
+Wright's then-wife, Juliette provided lyrics to either "Against the Odds", for which she was credited on the original release, or "Pink's Song", for which she was credited on the 2023 edition (see below).
+Juliette sang with an early version of Pink Floyd, then called The Tea Set.
+She can be heard singing a 1965 Roger Waters song ("Walk with Me Sydney") on the 2016 Pink Floyd boxed set The Early Years 1965-1972.

 Release and reception

 The album went virtually unnoticed at the time.
-The album was long out of print in Wright's native UK, but it was re-released on CD in the United States and Canada in the 1990s, with some success, and again in 2008 in Australia, following Wright's death.
+The album was long out of print in Wright's native UK, but it was re-released to some success on CD in the United States and Canada in the 1990s, and again in 2008 in Australia, following Wright's death.

 2023 reissue and remixes

 The album was announced for a CD and digital re-issue on 28 July 2023, which would have been Wright's 80th birthday.
-It features a new stereo mix by Steven Wilson and new artwork with previously unseen photos from the period.
+It features a new stereo mix by Steven Wilson and new artwork featuring previously unused photos from the period.
 The new stereo mix was released on vinyl and on BD, which also includes multi-channel Dolby Atmos and 5.1 surround sound mixes by Wilson on 29 September 2023, the album's 45th anniversary.
-The 2023 reissues originally did not include the original 1978 mix of the album, but after fan feedback a flat transfer pre-master of the original mix was added to the Blu-ray edition.
+Wilson reinstated several short passages of music that had been edited out on the 1978 release.
+The 2023 reissues originally did not include the 1978 mix of the album, but after fan feedback a flat transfer pre-master of the original mix was added to the Blu-ray edition.
 On 28 June 2023 "Cat Cruise" was released as a digital single to promote the reissue.

-The 2023 reissue CD credits Juliette Wright with the lyrics for "Pink's Song"; This does not appear to be the case on the original album credits, and on the disc itself it appears she was credited with the lyrics to "Against the Odds".
+The 2023 reissue credits Juliette Wright with the lyrics for "Pink's Song", however on the disc itself it shows that she was originally credited with the lyrics to "Against the Odds".